 Writing a Career Action Plan

 Developing a career action plan is the fourth step in the career planning process.
-You will arrive at it after doing a thorough self-assessment and a complete exploration of viable career options which were identified during the self-assessment.
-Next, one must choose from those occupations after examining them carefully and determining which one is the best match.
-The career planning process is ongoing, and bi-directional, meaning you can move back to previous steps when you need to gather more information or clarify your choices.
+You should write one after doing a thorough self-assessment, a complete exploration of viable career options, and determining which one is the best match.
+Next comes the action plan.

-An action plan can be considered a road map that will get you from point A—choosing an occupation—to Point B—becoming employed in that career.
+A career action plan is like road map that will get you from point A—choosing an occupation—to Point B—becoming employed in that career.
 It even helps you get past Point B, to Points C through Z, as your career advances.
 It is also referred to as an Individualized (or Individual) Career Plan or an Individualized (or Individual) Career Development Plan.

 Create a worksheet you can use to outline your career action plan.
-It should contain four sections.
-Here are instructions for completing it.
+It should contain the four sections below.

 Employment History/Education and Training